On the 30th June 2011, Kate and William boarded their plane to Ottawa, Canada for the first leg of the Royal Tour.

 Kate paired her Roland Mouret dress with a navy blue blazer by Canadian designer Smythe.
 The style name is the “One Button Blazer” (update: the company renamed the blazer “Duchess” after Kate wore it).

 The navy blue blazer features a single button closure with two waist pockets and a chest pocket.
-Like Kate’s military jacket, this navy blazer is adorned with gold coloured buttons.
+It also features a cut-out notch at the back.
+Gold-coloured buttons adorn the sleeves.

 Smythe released a statement saying they are “thrilled” to part of Kate’s wardrobe for the Royal Visit:

 We design with a women like Catherine Middleton in mind: tailored and effortlessly chic.
 Needless to say we are delighted that Her Royal Highness has included Smythe in her first visit to Canada.

 Kate also carried her Mulberry Polly Push-lock shoulder bag.

 The textured midnight blue leather bag features a brown leather top handle, a detachable cross-body strap and gold hardware.
 The company made the bag in several sizes.
 Kate carried the smaller size.

 Finally, Kate wore a pair of navy blue Manolo Blahnik Calogera court shoes.

 Unfortunately, it is unclear from the photos which pair of earrings Kate chose.